Invest in yourself and get on the bankless program—last week to lock in old pricing!

 In order to build censorship resistant monies that slide further down the sink, stable asset issuers can guide their design decisions using the Uniswap Philosophy.
 This philosophy is a set of principles embedded in Uniswap which made it one of the most successful, trustless and widely integrated money legos.

 Let’s start with the automation principle.
 Uniswap does not need any outside input in order to function properly.
 The rules are clearly defined in the code and every participant knows what to expect when they interact with the smart contracts.
-While it may not be possible for a stable asset protocol to be completely automated, it can have clearly defined bounds for what is possible to change as well as a public roadmap to progressively become trust minimized.
+While it may not be possible for a stablecoin crypto asset protocol to be completely automated, it can have clearly defined bounds for what is possible to change as well as a public roadmap to progressively become trust minimized.

 The second principle is self-sufficiency.
 Self-sufficiency is important because the protocol ensures its own survival simply by being used and without the need for benevolent actors to intervene.
 A protocol should be able to produce enough cash flow to attract more capital as well as offer rewards for updating its components (for example, oracles).
 Alternatively, a protocol may require that users pay for its maintenance when they interact with it.